 While Dee Williams is PAD’s resident tiny house dweller and designer, Joan Grimm has a critical perspective as well: a big house dweller who got more than the typical big house experience by thinking differently about her space with her partner, and discovering that a tiny house could be the key to creating a community in their own backyard.

-The POD49 piece goes along with a separate article just focused on the POD’s tiny house and its traveling resident, Gina Bramucci.
+The POD49 piece goes along with a separate article just focused on the POD’s Sweet Pea Tiny House and its traveling resident, Gina Bramucci.
 Gina calls the POD49 tiny house home when she’s in Portland, but also spends time doing relief work internationally.
-Click over to the Oregonian piece for Gina’s story and a few photos of her beautiful tiny house.
-If you like what you see, you’re in luck, because they’ll soon be available as one of PAD’s next set of purchasable tiny house plans!
-As always, stay tuned on Facebook and our mailing list for details.
+Click over to the Oregonian piece for Gina’s story and a few photos of her beautiful tiny house, and or see and learn more about the Sweet Pea Tiny House and construction plans.

 What’s Right For You?